John & Donna: Wombat Carers

 This is all done on a volunteer basis as John and Donna receive no funding from the government or wildlife organizations.
 So despite the fact that caring for young wombats is a 24 hour a day job, they both have full-time jobs so they can support their efforts.

 They've recently established a 200 acre wombat sanctuary in New South Wales where they can release the wombats after they've been rehabilitated.
 This gives the wombats a more gradual introduction to the wild, and thus they have a better chance of survival.
 They can also look after many more wombats here, and have had up to 17 at a time.
+Donna has a new website, Sleepy Burrows, where you can read more about caring for wombats.

 If you think you'd like to care for wombats or other native Australian animals yourself, information on how to become a registered wildlife carer can be found at the WIRES website.